 If you have metastatic bladder cancer, when the disease has spread to other parts of your body, you’ve probably already tried other treatments.
 If they haven’t worked, you still have options, including immunotherapy.

 These medicines can spur your body's immune system to identify and destroy cancer cells.
-The FDA has approved two of these drugs for advanced, or metastatic, bladder cancer: atezolizumab (Tecentriq) and nivolumab (Opdivo).
+The FDA has approved three of these drugs for advanced, or metastatic, bladder cancer: atezolizumab (Tecentriq), enfortumab vedotin-ejfv (Padcev), and nivolumab (Opdivo).

 You’ll need to talk carefully with your doctor to decide if this option really is a good choice for your disease.